John S. Grinalds: The Citadel

 He became president of The Citadel on August 1, 1997, one year after the first female cadets were admitted.
 During his first year, Grinalds announced his intentions to strengthen the college's communications, admissions, and fundraising functions while also focusing on cadet leadership training and the philosophy that leadership means service to others.

 Significant milestones in admissions, fundraising, education, and media relations marked his tenure as president.
 However, a less tangible but more far-reaching influence was his advocacy of principled leadership, as evidenced by his strong support for integrating leadership and ethics into all aspects of campus life.

 Interest in The Citadel increased significantly under Grinalds' leadership, and in the later years of his tenure, the college set admissions records.
 As applications increased, entering classes were more competitive, and retention improved.
 Female enrollment in the Corps of Cadets grew from four to more than 120 in eight years.
 The separate fundraising entities of the college are now coordinated under a unified organization – The Citadel Foundation – and donations to the college grew dramatically.

-The Citadel returned to the national media spotlight several times, this time with positive news.
-Meanwhile, measures of cadet life such as academic performance, community service, employment upon graduation, and military commissions are strong indicators of a healthy, robust institution.
+Under Grinald's administration, the college received media coverage for its institunional outcomes.
+Measures of cadet life, including academic performance, community service, employment upon graduation, remained stable during his leadership.